+This is the physical and software interfaces from the radio function to the aircraft that enables the radio to be controlled and data transferred.

 Central and Remote Locations

 The term “central” is used in this document to refer to units located in a central location on the aircraft, typically specifically designed to accommodate electronics enclosures and which provides a degree of environmental protection.
 Such an area would be the EE bay where racking providing cooling air is also available.